kontext-e/docker-jqassistant/README.md

 # docker-jqassistant
-A Dockerfile for building a jQAssistant image
+A Dockerfile for building a jQAssistant image containing also the public Kontext E Plugins.